DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   * "I normally have a root qip file which has all the project files and the project constraints file.
 Then in each board directory I have a top.qip which references the toplevel file for that board, and also any PLLs needed for the project - and if there's anything else needed, like some defines, they can be added too."

+* custom_defs.tcl

+  * Include here all those set_global_assignment from MiST qsf file that are only core related  (in most cases there's no need to create this file).

 * deca_top.vhd is a wrapper for the original Mist core.

   * "deca_top.vhd will probably be nearly identical to the one for the Mist core - it just has to deal with the name of the Mist core changing from core to core, and other subtleties like whether or not Clock27 is defined with one input or two (annoyingly that varies from core to core!)."

-  * Change the guest module name and adapt ports accordingly (or remove it if already defined in demistify_config_pkg.vhd)
+  * Change the guest module name and adapt ports accordingly

   * "If the audio's super-loud and scratchy then you probably have a problem with signed vs unsigned.
 If it's unsigned and your DAC needs signed audio you'll need to invert the most significant bit."

   * Entity substitute_mcu
     * "If the control module is driving SPI too fast for the guest core it will cause problems (e.g. the NES core uses a sysclk of just 21MHz for the data-IO module).
 In the generic map for substitute_mcu in your deca_top, add this:   `SPI_FASTBIT=>3,`   It defaults to 2, so changing it to 3 halves the speed of the fast-mode SPI comms."
     * `SPI_INTERNALBIT=>2,`    might be needed to avoid hungs on the OSD together with SPI_FASTBIT

+    * NeoGeo core with big roms

+      SPI_FASTBIT => 0,       -- Reducing this will make SPI comms faster, for cores which are clocked fast enough.

+      SPI_INTERNALBIT => 0,   -- This will make SPI comms faster, for cores which are clocked fast enough.

     * "`sysclk_frequency => 500`  It only affects the UART baud rate, so you can ignore it if you're not capturing debug messages  (having said that, I generally have a board-specific toplevel PLL to create a 50MHz clock for the controller, and use the incoming clock directly if it happens to be 50MHz already)"

 ### Mist core